Motorcycle Insurance 101: First Time Riders

 The Cool Commuter

 When you think of motorcycles, a few things come to mind.
 Typically, they are thoughts related to the Sons of Anarchy.
 However, there are actually a lot of practical things to consider about purchasing a motorcycle.
 One of the most common reasons that people choose to buy a motorcycle is the level of convenience.
 With more and more people taking jobs in large cities and commuting, there is an increased amount of traffic.
 The average commute time for a driver in a vehicle is over 30 minutes in the US.
-Motorcycles have been known to allow skipping traffic and saving on gasoline expenses.
+Motorcycles allow riders to skip traffic and save on gasoline expenses.
 Dependent on the bike and the driver, insurance may be more costly.

 Because motorcycles are frequently purchased by the average commuter, it is important to know about all the necessary preparations.
 Considering all of the added needs based on your personal preferences is essential.
 If you are preparing to ride your motorcycle to work or more often than a leisure ride, insurance is a necessity.
 There are several things that can be a liability for a motorcycle owner.
 Read on to learn about potential hazards and the best way to insure your ride.